awesome5566/SalesNavAI/TROUBLESHOOTING.md

    - Check available patterns in QUICKSTART.md

 3. **Data not loaded:**
-   - Ensure `Formats copy.json` and `Industry IDs.csv` are in the project root
+   - Ensure `facet-store.json` and `Industry IDs.csv` are in the project root
    - Check file permissions

 ---